ChristianAlexander/elixir_1_18_demos/README.md

 # Elixir 1.18 Demo

 A demonstration of improvements found in the Elixir 1.18 release.
-Companion repository to a YouTube video.
+Companion repository to an upcoming YouTube video.

 ## New Enum Methods
 Elixir 1.18 includes two new methods in the `Enum` module that make it easier (and more efficient) to add up or multiply numeric values found within maps and structs.